 It’s up to you to get the best deal for your family and career when it’s time to move back to your home country.
 Here are a few tips to facilitate a successful repatriation process for your career.

 Well, think again.
 You have changed, as a person and as an employee.
 Your intercultural experience, language skills and exposure to other management styles and ways of doing business have added to your value as a professional.
-You may not realise it but your expectations have also changed.
-In order to be content when you return home, you need to negotiate a repatriation package with your employer.
+You may not realize it but your expectations have also changed.
+In order to be content when you return home, you need to negotiate a successful repatriation package with your employer.

 Companies with global staff often have a standard relocation package but repatriation packages are usually put together on a case-by-case basis.
 The more information you bring to the negotiating table, the more likely you are to walk away with a contract that meets your needs.
 Have the courage to ask for the benefits that are important to you; they may not be offered unsolicited.
-Here are some factors to consider when you negotiate your repatriation package.
+Here are some factors to consider when you negotiate a successful repatriation package.

 Your role in the company

 You should not be returning to your old, pre-deployment position.
 Your new post needs to have a similar management level and autonomy as your overseas post.
 You should have opportunities to use the new skills, knowledge, and networks acquired in your overseas assignments.

 A key factor in the dissatisfaction of repatriated employees is feeling undervalued and unappreciated.
 Your new salary should take two main factors into account: changes in living costs and changes in responsibilities.
 Accounting for these differences increase your chances for a successful repatriation.